auth0/rules/rules/sso-desk-com-mutlipass.md

 ![](https://puu.sh/7rstz)

-After successful login on your application, Auth0 will add the property `desk_login_url` to the __user profile__ object.
+After successful login on your application, Auth0 will add the claim `https://example.com/desk_login_url` to the `id_token`.
 You can display this URL on your app.
 When a user follows the link, they will get access to desk.com automatically.

 > Note: adjust the expiration of the Multipass so it is aligned with your app.